How to Apply for Section 8 HousingUpdated March 8, 2023 Section 8

-When you apply for a Section 8 housing choice voucher with a PHA that has an open waiting list, the PHA may ask you to complete a preliminary application that helps the PHA determine your initial eligibility for the HCV program.
-Once the PHA reviews your pre-application, you will be added to the waiting list or your application will be denied.
+When you apply for a Section 8 housing choice voucher with a PHA with an open waiting list, the PHA may ask you to complete a preliminary application that helps the PHA determine your initial eligibility for the HCV program.
+Once the PHA reviews your pre-application, you will be added to the waiting list, or your application will be denied.

 How to Fill Out the Application

-Keep in mind that Section 8 vouchers are administered at the local level, even though it’s a federal program.
+Remember that a Section 8 voucher is administered at the local level, even though it’s a federal program.
 Specific policies and procedures may vary from PHA to PHA.
 Once your PHA has evaluated your pre-application, you may be asked to fill out a full application to keep you moving through the process.

 Depending on your local PHA, you can submit your housing choice voucher application in a few different ways: online, in person, by phone, by mail, or by fax.
 You’ll need to find out the location and contact information for your local public housing authority.
-You can request appropriate forms by contacting the housing agency.
+You can request appropriate forms by contacting customer service through your housing agency.

-If you apply online, the forms you need are available there, and you’ll also be taking advantage of the quickest and most efficient way to apply.
+If you apply online, the forms you need are available there.
+You’ll also be taking advantage of the quickest and most efficient way to apply.

 The full application will generally ask for the following information, though details might vary by PHA.

-- Income details – The PHA will need to know about all sources of income for your household, along with how often each member of your household receives a paycheck.
+Income Details – The PHA will need to know about all sources of income for your household, along with how often each household member receives a paycheck.

-- The names and contact information for all previous landlords for whom you’ve been a tenant.
+Contact Information - Names and contact information for all previous landlords for whom you’ve been a tenant.

-- If applicable, detailed information about any household member’s previous arrests, especially if related to drugs or alcohol.
+Previous Arrests - You must provide information about any household member’s previous arrests, especially those related to drugs or alcohol.

-- If applicable, detailed information about any prior eviction from any type of public housing.
+Prior Evictions - You must provide detailed information about any prior eviction from any public housing.

-- Self-certification that all information you are submitting is accurate to your knowledge.
+Self-Check - Self-certification that all information you are submitting is accurate to your knowledge

-6 Things to Include on Your Section 8 Preliminary Application
+6 Things to Include in Your Section 8 Preliminary Application

-This one may sound obvious, but you’ll need to make sure to include your full, legal name on your Section 8 housing pre-application.
+This one may sound obvious, but you’ll need to include your full legal name on your Section 8 housing pre-application.
 You must also provide the names of the members of your household.
-Make sure that all identification – driver’s licenses, passports, and Social Security cards match the names on your pre-application.
+Make sure all identification – driver’s licenses, passports, and Social Security cards match the names on your pre-application.

 2. Current Address

-The PHA eventually will need to check on your rental history, so you’ll need to provide your current address.
+The PHA will eventually need to check on your rental history, so you’ll need to provide your current address.
 You may also be asked to submit documentation that proves your current residence, such as utility bills or official mail received at the address.
-While HUD guidelines do not stipulate that you must be a resident of the city or state where you’re applying for Section 8 housing assistance, local PHAs have the autonomy to establish preferences for their area.
-Knowing where your current residence is located may help influence where you ultimately land on a waiting list.
+While HUD guidelines do not stipulate that you must be a resident of the city or state where you’re applying for Section 8 housing assistance, local PHAs can establish preferences for their area.
+Knowing where your current residence is located may influence where you ultimately land on a waiting list.

 If you have been displaced from your home and are homeless, you may be able to work with a local disaster relief organization or service agency to provide documentation noting that you do not currently have a permanent address.